mdhumairraza/mdhumairraza/README.md

 - 👨‍💻 some of my projects are available at : [MdHumairRaza.com](https://mdhumairraza.github.io/)

-- 💬 Ask me about **Html, Css, JavaScript, Java, MySQL, SpringBoot**
+- 💬 Ask me about **Java, JavaScript, Java, MySQL, SpringBoot, Hibernate**

 - 📫 How to reach me **mdhumairraza@yahoo.com**